 The Trust's financial assets are recognized initially at fair value and subsequently at amortized cost using the effective interest method.
-Financial assets subsequently measured at amortized cost consist of cash, restricted cash, accounts receivable, due from related parties and mortgage receivable.
-The investment in Sandstones Condo Trust does not meet the criteria for amortized cost measurement and is subsequently measured at fair value through profit and loss.
+Financial assets subsequently measured at amortized cost consist of cash, restricted cash, accounts receivable, due from related parties, promissory note receivable and mortgage receivable.
+The investment in Sandstones Condo Trust, Vicinity Condo Trust and Ten99 Broadview Trust do not meet the criteria for amortized cost measurement and are subsequently measured at fair value through profit and loss.